StefanMathis/network_analysis/README.md

 equation and so on.
 Since this procedure is in essence a root finding problem (`A * x - b = 0`), the [Newton-Raphson](https://en.wikipedia.org/wiki/Newton%27s_method) algorithm is used.

+# Feature flags

+All features are disabled by default.

+## Serialization and deserialization

+The [`Network`] struct can be serialized and deserialized using the [serde](https://crates.io/crates/serde) crate.

+This functionality is gated behind the **serde** feature flag.

 # Literature